 Wilderness Travel Trip Leaders have a passion and a joy for creating an unforgettable journey.
 We are extremely proud of them and the incredible travel experiences they make possible.
-For more information about our Trip Leaders, including client comments about them and which specific trips they will be leading, please visit our webpage and click on "Trip Leaders": www.wildernesstravel.com/trip/ultimate-haute-route-hiking-trek/
+For more information, including client comments about them and which specific departures they will be leading, please visit wildernesstravel.com/leaders.